Contractible complexes and non-positive immersions: Generating immersions

-\begin{enumerate} \item The root nodes of $\mathcal{G}(X)$ are given by the folded maps of the characteristic maps $D_X(F)$ for each face $F$ of $X$ and orientation of $D_F(X)$. \item Given a node $Y\looparrowright X \in \mathcal{G}(X)$, its children are constructed as follows: For each face $F$ of $X$ and orientation, we have a characteristic map $D_X(F)\to X$ and can consider the map
+\begin{construction} We construct a forest $\mathcal{G}(X)$ of immersions $Y\looparrowright X$ with $Y$ finite, connected and having no isolated edges inductively as follows: \begin{enumerate}[label=(\roman*)] \item For every 2-cell $F$ of $X$, consider the map $D\to X$ sending a disc $D$ onto $F\subseteq X$.
+The root nodes of $\mathcal{G}(X)$ are given by the foldings of all such maps. \item Given a node $Y\looparrowright X \in \mathcal{G}(X)$, its children are constructed as follows: For each 2-cell $F$ of $X$ and orientation, consider the map